bixb922/crank-organ/design_and_development/design_and_development.md

 Also, on the ESP32 family, ```asyncio.sleep_ms()``` is rather imprecise.
 It is not feasible to use ```asyncio.sleep_ms()``` to wait for the next MIDI event.
 So RequestSlice() relinquishes control to asyncio 20 milliseconds *before* the wait time expires, and then waits the remainder with time.sleep_us().
 This does not impair asyncio responsiveness, and as a result, the time jitter of MIDI events is around 1 millisecond and 5 milliseconds worst case.
 This jitter is plainly in the realm of the unnoticeable.

-# 10. Using stock MicroPython .bin images
+# 10. Using standard MicroPython .bin images

-Early on I decided that, if possible, I wanted to use stock MicroPython images, avoiding generating a .bin file.
+Early on I decided that, if possible, I wanted to use  MicroPython images with no added C code, avoiding generating a .bin file.
 I have generated .bin files, no problem with that.
 But I wanted to avoid that task and the dependency on tool chains.
-ESP-IDF changes frequently, but MicroPython versions tend to be rather compatible.
+For example ESP-IDF changes frequently.
 And I was not thrilled to write C code.

 When PR#8381 becomes available, for sure I'll put all code and HTML pages into ROMFS.